ibm-cloud-docs/mqcloud/mqoc_mft_multiple_qmgr_topology.md

 **Prerequisites :**

-You will now create three MQ on cloud queue managers :
+You will now create three {{site.data.keyword.mq_short}} queue managers :

-1. Create a new MQ on cloud queue manager, and name it as **QMCOORD** and download Connection Details(save this file as coordinationQMgrConnectionDetails.json).
+1. Create a new {{site.data.keyword.mq_short}} queue manager, and name it as **QMCOORD** and download Connection Details(save this file as coordinationQMgrConnectionDetails.json).
 Follow the same steps(as suggested in PreRequisites step 2).
-2. Create a new MQ on cloud queue manager, and name it as **QMSRC** and download its Connection Details(save this file as sourceAgentQMgrConnectionDetails.json).
+2. Create a new {{site.data.keyword.mq_short}} queue manager, and name it as **QMSRC** and download its Connection Details(save this file as sourceAgentQMgrConnectionDetails.json).
 Follow the same steps(as suggested in PreRequisites step 2).
-3. Create a new MQ on cloud queue manager, and name it as **QMDEST** and download its Connection Details(save this file as destinationAgentQMgrConnectionDetails.json).
+3. Create a new {{site.data.keyword.mq_short}} queue manager, and name it as **QMDEST** and download its Connection Details(save this file as destinationAgentQMgrConnectionDetails.json).
 Follow the same steps(as suggested in PreRequisites step 2).
 4. We are using three different Computers, we will name then as **SYSTEM 1**, **SYSTEM 2** and **SYSTEM 3**.
 These systems will be used for setting up the managed file transfer queue managers.

 **Note :** Download and store the secret API key.
 The same API key can be used while authenticating with cloud queue manager.